czhangy/UCLA-GEs/Society-and-Culture/CLASSIC-10/notes.md

     - If you're Athenian, and rule by tyranny ends by Spartan intervention, it feels better to contribute everything to the work of Athenians
 - The End of Tyrants in Athens: The Story of Aristogeiton and Harmodios
   - TLDR: Spartans ended the tyranny in Athens
-- Remembering the "TyrantS Slayers"
+- Remembering the "Tyrant Slayers"
   - Issue of class?
 Aristogeiton as a figure with whom many citizens, especially not of the upper class, could identify
   - Narrative that will become dominant in the drinking song converts the lovers' privately motivated act into a public-spirited moment of rebellion, benefitting future generations
 - Kleisthenes' Reforms